sslab-gatech/winnie/docs/walkthrough.md

 ### Step 1: Install Python 2.7.XX
 Python 2 must be installed *before* installing Winnie and IDA/Ghidra as you may run into pathing issues otherwise.
-Make sure when installing Python you select to install it to the path OR maunally add it to the path env variable.
+Make sure when installing Python you select to install it to the path OR manually add it to the path environment variable.
 #### NOTE: The default option is to NOT ADD IT TO THE PATH, so make sure to change this.

 ![installPythonToPath.png](./installPythonToPath.png)